“Misery is a river of tears that whispers my name in a constant hiss.”

-“Your grandmother wishes for us to be married in a week’s time.”
+“Your grandmother wishes for us to be married in two week’s time.”

-I neither opened my eyes nor allow the panic to show in my face.
+I neither opened my eyes nor allowed the panic to show in my face.
 Drawing in a deliberately slow breath, I asked a simple question.
 “Why so soon?”

 “She’s invited guests—old acquaintances.
 She wants the ceremony to take place in the red bulrush meadow south of the forest, an evening ceremony.
 It’s to be a full moon.”

 My first thought was that the werewolves would be unable to take on human form that night.
 I wondered, “What does it matter if there’s a full moon or not?”